Telegram

 That means the provider is linked to one private chat and one Telegram user account.

-Useful TUI commands
+Useful chat commands

 /remotecontrol